superbuilders/qti-assessment-item-generator/README.md

 ### Full Pipeline: Perseus JSON to QTI XML

 This example demonstrates the primary workflow: converting a Perseus JSON object into a QTI 3.0 XML string.
-The `buildPerseusEnvelope` helper automatically resolves `web+graphie://` URLs and embeds SVG content for the AI.
+The `buildPerseusEnvelope` helper automatically resolves `web+graphie://` and standard `https://` image URLs, fetches external SVG content, and embeds it for the AI.

 ```ts
 import OpenAI from "openai";